mesosphere/dcos-commons/docs/pages/ops-guide.md

 - MOUNT volumes:
   - Uses a dedicated partition.
   - Dedicated I/O for the partition.
-  - Requires additional (but straightforward) configuration when setting up the DC/OS cluster.
+  - Requires [additional configuration](https://dcos.io/docs/1.8/administration/storage/mount-disk-resources/) when setting up the DC/OS cluster.
-  - Reservations are all-or-nothing; mount volumes cannot be further subdivided between services.
+  - Reservations are all-or-nothing; MOUNT volumes cannot be further subdivided between services.

 The last point about all-or-nothing is important, as it means that if multiple services are deployed with MOUNT volumes, then they can quickly be unable to densely colocate within the cluster, unless many MOUNT volumes are created on each agent.
 Let's look at the following deployment scenario across three DC/OS agent machines, each with two enabled MOUNT volumes labeled A and B: